 Even though this paper primarily studies the injection and suction location effect, the slot size of injection and suction also plays a very important role in energy expenditure.
-McGahan [74] observed that a larger size of wall jet injection slot reduces more energy consumption.
+McGahan [74] observed that a larger size of the wall jet injection slot reduces more energy consumption.
 But there is an optimized slot size.
-Our studies agree with McGahan's observation [24, 28, 41, 47].
-The reason is that a larger injection slot size will reduce the jet velocity and total pressure loss of the CFWJ, which requires a lower total pressure ratio of the micro-compressors.
+Our studies agree with McGahan's observation [24,28,41,47].
+The reason is that a larger injection slot size will reduce the jet velocity and total pressure loss of the CFWJ, which requires a lower total pressure ratio of the microcompressors.
 As explained by Eq.
 (1), the CFWJ power required is determined exponentially by the total pressure ratio.
 However, the injection slot size should not be too large to lose the required jet momentum.
 The slot size for this study is already optimized based on our previous experience.
-Thus the focus of the trade study is on the injection and suction slot location to investigate their effect on energy expenditure in different pressure gradients.
+Thus, the focus of the trade study is on the injection and suction slot location to investigate their effect on energy expenditure in different pressure gradients.

-4.2 Injection in Adverse Pressure Gradients
+B. Injection in Adverse Pressure Gradients

-The slot sizes of 0.5%c for injection and 0.7%c for suction are adopted for all the cases.
-The C{μ} of 0.85% is used for all the cases because this is the minimum value that makes one of these cases fully attached.
+The slot sizes of 0.5% c for injection and 0.7% c for suction are adopted for all the cases.
+The $C{\mu}$ of 0.85% is used for all the cases because this is the minimum value that makes one of these cases fully attached.
 The purpose is to compare the behavior of different CFWJ location effects with the same injection strength.

-4.2.1 Injection Location Trade Study
+1. Injection Location Trade Study

-The CFWJ configurations with injection located at 65%c, 67.5%c, and 70%c shown as Case 1, 2, and 3 in Fig. 7 are first studied.
+The CFWJ configurations with injection located at 65, 67.5, and 70%c shown as cases 1, 2, and 3 in Fig. 7 are first studied.
 The suction slot is fixed at 90%c location for all these cases.
 Among the three injection locations, the 67.5%c is the closest to the separation onset location of 66.5%c.
-The injection slot at 65%c and 70%c are not drawn in Fig. 7 but are indicated by the arrows for the clarity of the plot.
+The injection slots at 65 and 70%c are not drawn in Fig. 7 but are indicated by the arrows for the clarity of the plot.